ranocha/PolynomialBases.jl/README.md

 [FastGaussQuadrature.jl](https://github.com/ajt60gaibb/FastGaussQuadrature.jl) for `Float64` and root finding
 via the Newton algorithm for other scalar types (such as `BigFloat`).
 The algorithms for interpolation and differentiation use barycentric weights as described in the book "Implementing Spectral Methods for PDEs" by David Kopriva.
-If [SymPy.jl](https://github.com/JuliaPy/SymPy.jl) is loaded, symbolic computations using `SymPy.Sym` are supported.
+If [SymPy.jl](https://github.com/JuliaPy/SymPy.jl)/[SymEngine.jl](https://github.com/symengine/symengine) is loaded, symbolic computations using `SymPy.Sym`/`SymEngine.Basic` are supported.

 A brief tutorial is given as [notebook](http://nbviewer.ipython.org/github/ranocha/PolynomialBases.jl/blob/master/notebooks/Tutorial.ipynb).